How to Build Business Credit

 Due to the complexity of business credit reporting, scores and indexes can fluctuate for a variety of reasons.
 Score and index threshold changes can be caused by something as small as a recent late payment from a vendor account or a high dollar collection account caused by damaged goods returned to the supplier with a resolution pending.

 They should not be in the lending business and be looking to offer you funding at exorbitant pricing as many companies do.
-The sole focus is on helping you by getting your credit to the best possible position so you have many options to create success and growth for your company.
+The sole focus is on helping you by getting your credit to the best possible position, so you have many options to create success and growth for your company.

-Many Industries Require Consistent Profiles, Scores, and Indexes
+Maintain Consistent Profiles, Scores, and Indexes

 When businesses apply to become a partner with major retailers such as Wal-Mart, Target and more, they should be prepared to maintain consistent and excellent business credit scores, reports, and indexes.
 Major retailers will drop their partnership, without warning, with any supplier who falls below their required score threshold.